apache/apisix-website/blog/en/blog/2024/10/21/apisix-integrates-with-open-appsec.md

 ### 8. Review Log Files

-Check out the corresponding log files showing the "prevent" for the HTTP request with the simulated attack which we just sent.
+Check out the corresponding log files showing the "prevent" for the HTTP request with the simulated attack that we just sent.

 ```shell
 tail -f /var/log/nano_agent/cp-nano-http-transaction-handler.log*| grep -i user@domain.abc